 I have been playing with the ESP8266 modules again and had made a small adaptor to enable me to use the ESP8266 on a breadboard.
 It soon became apparent the adaptor was not the best design as it blocked access to some of the rear connections.
 This lead me to version 2.

-Since I first posted about the HM-10 the firmware has been update several times and some of the commands are no longer supported.
+Since I first posted about the HM-10 the firmware has been update several times and some of the commands have changed.
 Therefore, I decided to redo the guide.
-For this update I am using modules with firmware 5.40 and 5.47.
+For this update I am using modules with firmware 5.47 (except the one I am using for the firmware update guide, this started at v5.40).
+Firmware 5.47 appears to be back to normal and AT+DISC? and AT+DISI? work again.
+It seems these commands were broken in firmwares 3.9x onwards.

 Bluetooth / BLE